redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 #### External network configuration

-By default, the L3 agent uses a separate bridge ("br-ex") to access the external network.
-In this example, we instead use a provider network on the same bridge as the tenant networks for the external network.
+By default, the L3 agent uses a separate bridge ("br-ex") to access the external network, which works fine for simple cases where the external network is on a separate interface from the tenant networks and is not VLAN tagged.
+In this example, we instead use a provider network on the same bridge and interface as the tenant networks for the external network.
 Change the following in packstack's answer file:

       CONFIG_QUANTUM_L3_EXT_BRIDGE=provider
       # Special value "provider" disables use of external bridge